benjvi/terraform-consumer-driven-contracts/README.md

 1. Run `create-tfoutput-jsonschema.sh -o "$CONSUMED_OUTPUTS"  > schema-$CONSUMER.json ` to create the contract in the form of a JSON schema. you should define `$CONSUMER` as a name to identify the purpose of the config file (*tile.yml*) that you used in a previous step.

 For subsequent terraform runs, you can check the contract is adhered to by running a standard JSON schema validation tool e.g. `jsonschema -i schema.json schema-$CONSUMER.json`

+If you are using the Concourse Terraform Resource, this deosn't publish Terraform outputs in their raw form, you should use the alternative schema creation script `create-tfconcourse-jsonschema.sh` for schemas to test the output.

 ## Why?